 Store between 50-90 degrees F

 Paint takes transfers beautifully; recommend to seal over transfer

-I started to add a stencil to the backrest area, but decided against it and painted over it.
+I started to add a stencil to the backrest of the painted headboard bench, but decided against it and painted over it.
 I still thought the bench needed a little something more, so I ran my orbital sander around the edges to distress some areas down to the wood.